Savage River Campground

 There is a maximum of eight people per site.

 There are three group camping sites in Savage.
 These are for parties of 9 to 20 people.
 Commercial groups must have pre-approval to use these sites.

 The group sites are located towards the rear of the campground.

 Necessities.
 Restrooms, both flush-toilet and pit-vaults, can be found throughout the campground.
 Potable water is available at spigots throughout the campground.
 All sites have a picnic table and fire grates (see below).

 Be courteous.
 Quiet hours are between 10 pm and 6 am.
 Generators may only be operated from 8 am to 10 am, and 4 pm to 8 pm.
 There are no exceptions to these rules.

 Wildlife & food storage.
 Keep all food and scented items (e.g., toothpaste, sunscreen, ice chests/coolers, etc.) in your hard-sided vehicle, if available.
 If you are tent-camping without a vehicle, use the food lockers found throughout the campground.
 Label and date your items in the food locker.
 Keep a clean camp and wash your dishes immediately.
-Click here to learn more about wildlife safety.
+Learn more about wildlife safety.

 Fire.
 Fires are allowed only in established grates.
 Wood may be purchased at the Riley Creek Mercantile.
 Use of power saws and cutting of live vegetation or standing deadwood are prohibited.
 Do not leave your campfire unattended.
 Do not cook on fire grates - use foil, and immediately dispose of it after cooking.

 Pets.
 Pets are welcome at Savage.
 Dispose of pet feces in garbage cans.
 Secure pet food in your vehicle or a food locker.
-Click here for more pet information.
+Learn more about camping with your pet.

 Did You Know?